sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 ### Kernel Command Line

-The kernel command line for the RT kernel can be customized to tune specifically for customer workloads.
-Currently, `idle` is the only configured command line argument that affects real-time performance.
+The kernel command line for the RT kernel can be customized specifically for customer workloads.
+Currently, `idle` is the only configured command-line argument that affects real-time performance.

 - **idle=poll**
 Forces the CPU to actively poll for work when idle, rather than entering low-power idle states.
 In RT systems, this can reduce latency by ensuring the CPU is always ready to handle high-priority tasks immediately, at the cost of higher power consumption.

 > **Note:**
-  It is not currently possible to directly modify the kernel command line parameters once a build has been generated, as it is packaged inside the signed UKI.
+  It is currently not possible to directly modify the kernel command-line parameters once a build has been generated, as it is packaged inside the signed UKI.
 Modifying the kernel command line would invalidate the signature.
   The mechanism to enable customization of the kernel command line will be added in future releases.

 - **isolcpus=<list>**